-10 Steps to Weight Loss Success
+10 Steps to Improve Your Long-Term Success After Surgery

-- Train yourself to eat 3 meals per day, eating 4 to 6 ounces at each meal.
+Step 1: Train yourself to eat 3 meals per day, eating 4 to 6 ounces at each meal.

-- Identify your protein at each meal.
+Step 3: Identify your protein at each meal.
 Be sure to eat at least three ounces of protein at each meal, choosing pure protein like chicken or fish at most meals.
 Stable protein takes longer to break down and will stay in your stomach longer, creating the feeling of satisfaction for a longer period.
 Your goal is 20 grams of protein per meal and 60 to 90 grams per day.

-- Slow down and take a minimum of 20 minutes to eat.
+Step 5: Slow down and take a minimum of 20 minutes to eat.
 It takes the brain this long to send the signals that you are satisfied.
 Eating too fast increases your chances of overeating.

-- Before eating, take the time to cut food into pea-sized bites and chew thoroughly before swallowing to eliminate the chance of food getting stuck.
+Step 6: Before eating, take the time to cut food into pea-sized bites and chew thoroughly before swallowing to eliminate the chance of food getting stuck.

-- Make taking your bariatric vitamins a priority.
+Step 9: Make taking your bariatric vitamins a priority.
 It is essential to take bariatric-specific supplements after weight-loss surgery.

-- Remind yourself every morning of your “why” – why you decided to have bariatric surgery.
+Step 10: Remind yourself every morning of your “why” – why you decided to have bariatric surgery.
 Give yourself a daily dose of motivation.